Share this guide:

-Having a criminal conviction may make it harder to get car insurance, especially if it relates to a driving offence.
-Statistically those with a criminal conviction are more likely to make a claim, meaning some insurers charge you a higher rate for the overall policy if you have one.
-Some insurers will flatly refuse to cover you, so you need to make sure you’ve done your research.
+Having a criminal conviction may make it harder to get cheap car insurance, especially if it relates to a motoring offence, for example those with a drink driving conviction.
+Statistically, those with a criminal conviction are more likely to make an insurance claim, meaning some insurers charge you a higher rate for the overall policy if you have one.
+Some insurers will flatly refuse to cover you, so you need to make sure you've done your research.

 If your criminal conviction is for something other than driving, then it should not affect your car insurance too much.
-However, if you were convicted for dangerous driving, for example, then you will struggle to find insurance anywhere.
+However, if you were convicted for a dangerous driving offence, for example, then you will struggle to find insurance anywhere.